 When walking with the Queen, she should always be slightly ahead, solving the problem of showing the Queen your back.

 However, once Mr Trump has had an audience with the Queen and is leaving a room, he should not turn immediately turn his back on the monarch and leave, instead, he should take a few steps backwards, and then it is acceptable to turn around and walk forwards to exit the room.

 At one point in history it was unacceptable to show a Royal your back and people would would backwards when in the presence of one.

 This rule has been relaxed in recent years, but it would still be possible for Mr Trump to walk in a sort-of-sideways manner so as not to show the Queen his back, but also see where he's going.

-However, the one major the pair should follow (other than not sitting down before the Queen does) is to not start eating before the Queen does.
+However, the one major he should follow (other than not sitting down before the Queen does) is to not start eating before the Queen does.

 Moreover, as Mr Harrold explains, the correct pronunciation of the controversial cake rhymes with "gone".

-Yet so long as the Trumps don't tuck in before the Queen, the other rules probably aren't too hard and fast.
+Yet so long as he doesn't tuck in before the Queen, the other rules probably aren't too hard and fast.